Imedi Media Holding

 Imedi Media Holding (იმედი მედია ჰოლდინგი) is a private television and radio company in Georgia.
 The stations were founded by the Georgian media tycoon Badri Patarkatsishvili.
 The station mainly concentrates on news and analytical coverage, but broadcasts pop music as well, particularly at nighttime.
 Imedi means "hope" in Georgian.

 The station is currently considered to be a staunch supporter of the Georgian Dream-led government since 2012.
-The owner of Imedi, Irakli Rukhadze, announced in September 2024 that the company’s "raison d'être" (main objective) is to prevent the opposition United National Movement and its allies from regaining power.
+Imedi is currently part owned by Prime Media Global and part owned by the Imedi management team, after they acquired the station from Irakli Rukhadze (Hunnewell Partners) in February 2026.

+Imedi Media Holding, together with Pos TV, was sanctioned by the United Kingdom on 24 February 2026 under the Russia (Sanctions) (EU Exit) Regulations 2019 due to its assessed involvement in the dissemination of Russian state-aligned disinformation, placing it among media entities identified as contributing to information manipulation in support of the Kremlin’s strategic objectives.

 History

 Radio Imedi first aired on 105.9 FM in December 2001 in Tbilisi.
 Since December 2003 "Radio Imedi" has broadcast 24 hours a day across all the settled territory in Georgia.

 In March 2003, when Imedi was founded, it was the first independently owned broadcasting station in Georgia.
 During the 2007 Georgian demonstrations the station was the most watched station and the most critical of the Mikheil Saakashvili government.
 It remained the only independent station in the country until it was forcibly seized by government troops in 2007 and then expropriated from its legal owners for criticising the government.

 During the Sandro Girgvliani murder investigation in 2006, Patarkatsishvili stated that the Georgian authorities were mounting pressure on his station and other businesses after it had broadcast details of the scandal.
 "It is no secret that Imedi television was the first one which reported the circumstances of Sandro Girgvliani’s murder...this alone became a reason for the authorities’ dissatisfaction, which triggered the financial authorities to actively launch a probe into my businesses and my companies so [as] to force me to mount pressure against [my] journalists and facilitate the creation of a favorable image of the authorities," Badri Patarkatsishvili went on to say that he would never yield to pressure from the authorities.

 The station carried statements by opposition leaders and broadcast footage of police breaking up protests during the November 2007 Georgian demonstrations and went off-air after riot police burst into their offices on November 7, 2007.
 The seizure was seen as symbolic of the government's attacks on private property at the time.